Environmental issues in Mongolia: Water pollution

 Mongolia's mining industry is linked with water pollution issues.
 After the collapse of the Soviet Union in 1991, the Mongolian Government initiated policies that allowed the mining industry to operate with relatively few regulations, for the purpose of economic growth.
 The new Mineral Law of 1997, enacted after the right-of-center Democratic Union came to power in 1996, served to liberalize the mining industry by weakening the restrictions for gaining mining license and allowing for foreign ownership of mining enterprises.
 Subsequently, mining, and especially gold mining which makes up 60% of the industry, has experienced significant growth.
 From 1991 to 2001 production of gold increased 17-fold.
 However, this growth has caused environmental concerns, one of the main being water pollution.
 Mining deposits of cyanide, sulfuric acid, and other toxins are often found in river basins and headwaters.
-Inefficient use of large quantities of water for the purposes of extracting gold have caused further pollution and the drying up of streams.
+Inefficient use of large quantities of water for the purposes of extracting gold has caused further pollution and the drying up of streams.
 Mining has been identified as the cause of pollution in 28 rivers and streams.
 Additionally, the state has a weak site monitoring system.

 As a backlash to the effects of mining on water quality, the Ongi River Movement formed in 2001.
 Its goal was to protect the Ongi River and prevent further degradation.
 The group participated in grassroots organizing activities and succeeded in stopping 36 out of 37 mining licenses issued along the Ongi River.
 The Ongi River Movement joined with other River Movements in 2006 to form the Homeland and Water Protection Coalition.
 The HWPC dissolved in 2008 due to internal disagreements, but the organization set the precedent for how local activists can create national change in Mongolia.
 One of the groups that arose after the HWPC was the United Movement of Mongolian Rivers and Lakes.
 This group was instrumental in winning the passage of a law that prohibited mining at the headwater of rivers.

 Water pollution can also be linked to non-treated and semi-treated human and industrial waste discharge.
 Annually over 120 million cubic meters of waste waster is disposed of without treatment.